orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     user to uninstall, hard mask the ebuild, fork and patch locally, or take necessary precautions to mitigate.
 See the CWE database for weakness descriptions.
-  - Disclose all criticial vulnerabilities in -bin packages including internal vendored libraries.
+  - Disclose all critical vulnerabilities in -bin packages including internal vendored libraries.
   - If updating micropackages to resolve vulnerability issues, the policy is best effort.
 This means that you may bump micropackages to later patch